Research_RB

 Protein Engineering & Synthetic Biology

-We develop new bio-inspired methods to build biological parts (proteins, peptides, and nucleic acids) and systems with designed properties and predictable behaviors.
+Developing new proteins, peptides, nucleic acids and systems with designed properties and predictable behaviors.
 We repurpose biological cells as factories allowing simple large-scale low-cost manufacturing of complex macromolecules.

 Neural Engineering